skoestlmeier/monotonicity/README.md

 * Issues, bug reports, or desired expansions: File a GitHub issue.
 * Fork the source code, modify it, and issue a pull request through the project GitHub page.

+Please read the [contribution guidelines](CONTRIBUTING.md) on how to contribute to this R-package.

 Code of conduct
 ------------